ankits0ni/database_testing/README.md

 ## Introduction

-This document presents my heuristic evaluation of the eConestoga application, focusing on identifying usability issues based on Nielsen's ten heuristics.
-The evaluation aims to provide insights into how well the application meets usability standards and to suggest improvements that can enhance user experience.
-Each heuristic violation is analyzed from my perspective, with recommendations provided to address these issues effectively.
+This document presents my evaluation of the eConestoga application's usability, focusing on identifying key issues based on Nielsen's heuristics.
+The evaluation aims to assess how well the application meets usability standards and proposes enhancements to improve the user experience.

 ---